First time player or parent of a first time player? We have everything you need to take care of your instrument, as well as some tips:

 Clean your instrument with a soft cloth, as well as the stick of the bow.

 This is something that should be done every time you finish playing in order to prevent rosin buildup.
 Make sure to wipe down the strings, fingerboard, wherever you see rosin on the body of the instrument, and the stick of the bow.
-If you want to polish or clean your instrument, only use a compound made for string instruments such as our JSI Cleaner and Polish.
-A complete list of our instrument cleaning products can be found here.
+If you want to polish or clean your instrument, only use a compound made for string instruments like our JSI Cleaner and Polish.

 Keep your instrument’s environment consistent.